sawaaron221/MS-Project/README.md

 <h1> Developing Convolutional Neural Network Models to Mitigate Computation Time for Computational Fluid Dynamics </h1>
 <h2> Description </h2>
-The project developed two deep convolutional neural networks to upscale low- fidelity CFD to high- fidelity CFD simulations.
-The study focused on two-dimensional flows with five different geometries under subsonic flow conditions.
-ANSYS Fluent was used to generate the coarse dataset and the fine dataset to use as the inputs and the ground truths, respectively.
-The models were built using convolutional neural networks with regression algorithms.
+The project developed two deep convolutional neural networks (CNN) to upscale low- fidelity computational fluid dynamics (CFD) to high- fidelity CFD simulations.
+The study focused on two-dimensional flows with five different airfoils geometries under subsonic flow conditions.
+The coarse and fine datasets, used as the inputs and the ground truths, respectively, were generated using ANSYS Fluent.
+The machine learning models were built using Python and TensorFlow.
 <br/>

 ![image](https://user-images.githubusercontent.com/130534007/233774850-413bcace-890f-4c6b-a08e-2a2929c463be.png)